 It had never been done before for folks only covering wrestling full time.
 The day consisted of first shuttling us to WWF’s then TV production facility and temperature-controlled tape and archive storage area not far from Titan Towers.
 We were shown how everything was put together from interviews with Sean Mooney and Gene Okerlund.
 They were there, to post-production facilities, their graphics suite, etc. Then we were given a tour by Linda McMahon and admin to all four floors of Titan Towers, which was indeed state-of-the-art.

 Vince was getting airtime, which grew until Vince eventually ousted John from John’s show and began putting out a PWS newsletter of his own to compete with John’s superior Pro Wrestling Spotlight newsletter.
-John was able to rebound and get PWS radio going again for a time.
+John was able to rebound and get the PWS radio going again for a time.
 I would then ask him to review this.
 To add or make corrections since this is simply my recollection of that time.
 However, most of us feel that John was, of course, doing big-time shoot real reporting on his show.
-While Russo seemed to pander, putting WWF over nonstop.
+At the same time, Russo seemed to pander, putting WWF over nonstop.

-Which lead somehow to Vince becoming editor of WWF magazine and later “head” booker of the promotion.
-He was bringing his friend Ed Ferrara with him who’d done some voice work on Russo’s brief radio run.
+This led to Vince becoming editor of WWF magazine and later “head” booker of the promotion.
+He was bringing his friend Ed Ferrara with him, who’d done some voice work on Russo’s brief radio run.
 He was answering only to Vince McMahon Jr himself.
 John, of course, promoted his three mega fanfests in Weekend of Champions conventions from approximately 1992-1994, the last with a full wrestling card featuring Konnan, Sabu, and other than top international stars.
 John was one of the very few in wrestling who went to a significant College(Boston)specifically to get a broadcasting degree.